-In certain circumstances we will carry out all the relevant checks on existing staff as if the individual was a new member of staff.
+We have a rolling programme for re-checking the DBS of all staff.
+There are other circumstances where we will carry out all the relevant checks on existing staff as if the individual was a new member of staff.
 These circumstances are when:

-- 5 There are concerns about an existing member of staff's suitability to work with children; or - , An individual moves from a post that is not regulated activity to one that is; or - , There has been a break in service of 12 weeks or more
+- 5 There are concerns about an existing member of staff's suitability to work with children; or - An individual moves from a post that is not regulated activity to one that is; or - > There has been a break in service of 12 weeks or more